ooaa30/Wail/index.md

 		heal
 		combat_value_targets
 	}
-	goal is x 5 y 5 value is 1
-	aggression is 0.5
+	goal is attack x 5 y 5 value is 1 aggression is 0.5
 	caution is 0.3
 	grouping is none